 Vacation pay, which may be accumulated up to maximum 8 weeks, is payable upon resignation, retirement, or death.
 Employees with 5 years of service may cash out one week of vacation when they have reached the maximum accrual (for up to two weeks per year).

 Sick leave may accumulate up to 1,440 hours.
 An employee with five years or more of service is eligible for 25 percent cash out of unused sick leave hours upon termination of his/her service with the Port.

-13. Other Accrued Liabilities
+12. Other Accrued Liabilities

 Accrued expenses consist of accrued accounts payable and payroll expenses at year end.
-These amounts are expenses incurred, but not yet paid as of 12/31/13.
-Unearned revenue consists of money received but not yet earned.
+These amounts are expenses incurred, but not yet paid as of 12/31/14.

 Accrued interest payable consists of interest on debt accrued to year end, but not yet paid.

 Other Current liabilities consist of funds held as customer deposits for properties rented out by the district.

-14. Long-Term Debt
+13. Long-Term Debt